Readit News logoReadit News

 bnjmn commented on Tokenisation Is NP-Complete arxiv.org/abs/2412.15210... · Posted by u/belter

-immibis · 8 months ago
+immibis · a year ago

 NP is a category of decision problems - problems with boolean answers.
 Saying that it's NP-complete to find the tokeniser that produces the fewest symbols is meaningless.
 You have to convert it to the form "is there a tokenizer that produces fewer than N symbols?" before it even makes sense to ask whether it's NP-complete.

-bnjmn · 8 months ago
+bnjmn · a year ago

 I fully agree with your final statement, but needing to constrain the problem in an artificial way to prove it's NP-complete doesn't mean the constraint was justified or realistic, because then you've only proved the constrained version of the decision problem is NP-hard.